 - Copy this code into

-The bullet points below will break down the code you just copied.
+.
+The bullet points below will break down the code we just copied.

 Toast.LENGTH_SHORT).show()